Board of Trustees (BOT) or Graduate College Tuition Waivers

-- Students must complete the application by March 1 preceding the academic year for which they are applying.
+- Students must complete the application by March 1 for the upcoming academic year.

-Applications will become available each December 1st.
-Applicants will be notified by April 1st.
-Please be aware all application materials for the three University of Illinois campuses (Chicago, Urbana-Champaign and Springfield) are all reviewed by the OSFA in Urbana-Champaign and materials must be submitted accordingly.
+Applications are available each December 1st.
+The priority application deadline is March 1st, and all applicants are notified by April 1st.
+All applications for the three University of Illinois campuses are reviewed in Urbana-Champaign and must be submitted accordingly.

 Senior Citizen Tuition Waiver

 The Senior Citizen Tuition Waiver is available for undergraduate and graduate students who are 65 or over, Illinois residents, live in a low-income household (see application for details), are admitted to UIC and have completed the waiver application.
 The waiver covers tuition only.
 The application can be found here.